Menu

 My initial career ambitions were focused on becoming an exercise physiologist for professional athletes.
 As part of my degree, my dissertation involved collecting fitness test data from hundreds of primary and secondary schools across the east of England.
 It was here that I obtained my first experience within the school environment, and I never looked back.

 Before teaching, I became a voluntary football coach for young children alongside providing personal training for adults.
-Despite making a career move to teaching, I am still very passionate about sport and exercise and continue to train some clients outside of school.
-I also play football on a weekly basis and I am a keen spectator.
+Despite making a career move to teaching, I am still very passionate about sport and exercise and now, having two young children, try my best to encourage them to adopt an active lifestyle too.

-My first choice of career was to be a superhero, as I felt like I was destined to change the world, protecting the south coast of Eastbourne from villainous pigeons.
+My first choice of career was to be a superhero, protecting the south coast of Eastbourne from villainous pigeons.
 When I was told by my parents that this was no way to make a living, I considered another more stable career, that of filmmaking.

 I originally studied Film and TV production at Westminster University, and whilst I enjoyed my course the realities of working on a film set were not to my tastes.
 However it was through my passion for filmmaking and animation that I ignited the fire I had inside me for teaching, as I made short animation films with children from the primary school I went to in Polegate.